google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

 You can also remove an element by deleting its tag when using **Edit as HTML**.

-{% include modules/remember.liquid title="Note" list=page.remember.undo-delete %}
+{% include modules/remember.liquid title="Note" list=page.remember.delete-node %}

 ## Scroll into view